Skip to Content

 Ishaan Pandey

-Sophomore Ishaan Pandey is a first-year staff member on Panorama.
+Junior Ishaan Pandey is in his second-year member on Panorama, as the new Community Engagement Liaison.
 He enjoys challenging himself and trying new things.
-Ishaan spends his time in many various things like participating in many extracurriculars, playing Water Polo and exercising.
+Ishaan spends his time participating in many extracurriculars, playing Water Polo and exercising.

 Lathan Levy